-Retail/Entertainment processing or treatment of products other than incidental to the reta business conducted on the premises; and provided that not more that (5) persons are employed in the manufacture, processing or treatment products, and that such operations or products are not objectionable. nil n five ent of
+Permitted Land Use Allowed Use

+RESIDENTIAL: VERY HIGH Multifamily Residential

-Apparel, clothing and millinery store Art studio or gallery Delicatessens and sandwich shops Electronics, television, and radio store, including incidental repair.
-Expo Pavilions Florist Food and Wine Exposition Food and Wine Exposition Foot office Furniture store instruments, including incidental and vocal instruction Newsstand Parking structures Pet store Photographic equipment and sale Police substation Post Office Post offices and mailing services Retail stores or businesses not involved with any kind of manufacture, processing or treatment of products other than incidental to the retail business conducted on the premises; and provided that not more than five (5) persons are employed in the manufacture, processing or treatment of products, and that such operations or products are not objectionable due to noise, odor, dust, smoke, vibration, or other similar causes.
+COMMERCIAL: REGIONAL Retail stores or businesses not involved with any kind of manufacture, processing or treatment of products other than incidental to the retail business conducted on the premises; and provided that not more than five (5) persons are employed in the manufacture, processing or treatment of products, and that such operations or products are not objectionable due to noise, odor, dust, smoke, vibration, or other similar causes.
 Acceptable uses include, but are not limited to:

-including incidental repair.
-Expo Pavilions Florist Food and Wine Exposition Foundation Food and Wine Exposition Formiture store Pet store Photographic equipment and sale Police substation Post Office Post offices and mailing services
+Antique store Apparel, clothing and millinery store Art studio or gallery Delicatessens and sandwich shops Electronics, television, and radio store, including incidental repair.
+Expo Pavilions Florist Food and Wine Exposition Furniture store Newsstand Parking structures Pet store Photographic equipment and sales Police substation Post Office Post offices and mailing services

-Expo Pavilions Photographic equipment and sale Florist Police substation Food and Wine Exposition Post Office Furniture store Post offices and mailing services

-Tost offices and maining services es

-Gift store Public Library ;
+Gift store Public Library

-Health centers and clubs Restaurants Hobby shop Shoe store

-Interior decorating service Sporting goods store

-Jewelry store Stationary and card sales
+Health centers and clubs Hobby shop Interior decorating service Jewelry store Luggage store Office Restaurants Shoe store Sporting goods store Stationary and card sales Toy store Travel and ticket agencies

-Luggage store Toy store

-Office Travel and ticket agencies

-Similar uses as determined acceptable by the Director of the Development S Dept. of the City of Oxnard.
-Services
+Similar uses as determined acceptable by the Director of the Development Services Dept. of the City of Oxnard.

-COMMERCIAL: HOTEL

 RESIDENTIAL: HIGH

 OPEN SPACE: GREEN SPACE Town Square

 OPEN SPACE: MISCELLANEOUS

-Dry Swales/Detention Basins Dry Swales/Detention Basins

-OPEN SPACE: MISCELLANEOUS Landscaped Buffer
+OPEN SPACE: MISCELLANEOUS Landscape Buffer

-Civic Assembly use (educational, cultural, social, human services, civic assembly, not-for-profit organizations, governmental), On-Sale and Off-Sale Alcohol and Bars and Sports Bars are allowed subject to granting of a Specially Permitted Use Permit based on conditions identified in Section 7.
+Civic Assembly use (educational, cultural, social, human services, civic assembly, not-for-profit organizations, governmental) and On-Sale and Off-Sale Alcohol is allowed subject to granting of a Specially Permitted Use Permit based on conditions identified in Section 7.

-2.5.2.5 PLANNING DISTRICT \mathbf{E} : East Peripheral Commercial District
+2.5.2.5 PLANNING DISTRICT E: East Peripheral Commercial District